jskiddie/Christmas-Community-Groups/README.md

 - once a user is added to a group grouping is disabled for them, they can only see lists of people in his group, his lists can be seen by everyone he shares a group with as well as users for whom grouping is disabled

+## How to migrate from "normal" Christmas Community
+**TLDR:** make shure existing db is copied to or accessed from Christmas Community Grouped

+- Make and be shure you have a working backup.
+- ADD an ENV GROUPING and set it to true
+- Continue depending on your setup
+  - **docker:**
+    - copy database from existing container to temporary folder e.g.`docker cp christmas-community:/data/ /tmp/data`
+    - start the new container `See paragraph Docker` and stop it e.g.  `docker stop christmas-community-groups`
+    - copy database back into container e.g. `docker cp  /tmp/data christmas-community-groups:/`
+  - **docker-compose:**
+    - swap the image in your docker_compose.cml for  `jskiddie/christmas-community-groups`
+  - **npm**
+    - Run install and copy the dbs folder (and secret.txt) from the christmas-communitys module folder to the christmas-community-groupss module folder (and secret.txt as well)
+- Start up your instance. (it is reccomended nobody accesses the server until completion of the Setup)
+- Go to Settings and click the "migrate to groups button"
+- Click "Migrate"
+- Continue as seen above under Setup under Grouping